An Elaborate Rube Goldberg Maze That Connects the Fluid Motion of Fidget Spinners With Marbles

-The very mechanically talented YouTuber Kaplamino has created “Spinners”, a Rube Goldberg inspired, hand made analog table top pinball maze.
-The maze create a number of elaborate chain reactions using marbles of different sizes in concert with the fluid movement of fidget spinners, which keeps each ball rolling.
+The very mechanically talented YouTuber Kaplamino has created “Spinners”, a Rube Goldberg inspired, handmade analog table top pinball maze.
+The maze creates a number of elaborate chain reactions using marbles of different sizes in concert with the fluid movement of fidget spinners, which keeps each ball rolling.

 I already used two fidget spinners tricks in the previous video, but they were very simple.
 I knew that it was possible to do much better, because this object has a lot of potential for chain reactions and can be used in many different ways. … Yes I bought 50 fidget spinners just to do it, don’t judge me…